jubalm/do-dokku-wordpress/README.md

 ## Further Customization

-You can find valuable resouce on dokku's webiste on how these configurations work.
+You can find valuable resouce on dokku's website on how these configurations work.

 #### Procfile